-Some years ago, I came across a recipe for chocolate billionaires.
-From what I remember, it was in some sort of a pamphlet.
-The recipe looked good and also easy, so I gave it a try.
-That was the first of many times that I’ve made the chocolate billionaires for the holidays.
+Some years ago, I came across a recipe for chocolate billionaires in a pamphlet.
+The recipe looked good and easy, so I tried it.
+That was the first of many times I’ve made chocolate billionaires for the holidays.

-Through the years, I’ve been told by a lot of people that the chocolate billionaires are a favorite candy.
+Many people have told me chocolate billionaires have been their favorite candy for years.
 Who wouldn’t go crazy over crispy, crunchy caramel goodness covered in chocolate?
 I typically close my eyes to savor the first bite!

 Ingredients